 The Automotive Collision Repair program is a sequence of courses designed to prepare students for careers in the automotive collision repair profession.
-Learning opportunities develop academic, technical and professional knowledge and skills required for job acquisition, retention, and advancement.
-The program emphasizes either major automotive collision repair or automotive painting and refinishing depending on the specialization area a student chooses to complete.
-Program graduates receive an Automotive Collision Repair diploma which qualifies them as major collision repair technicians or painting and refinishing technicians.
+Learning opportunities develop academic, technical and professional knowledge and skills required for job acquisition, retention, and advancement..
+The program emphasizes either major automotive collision repair, automotive painting and refinishing, or mechanical and electrical systems depending on the specialization area a student chooses to complete.
+Program graduates receive an Automotive Collision Repair diploma which qualifies them as major collision repair technicians, painting and refinishing technicians or mechanical and electrical helpers.